rikilele/pokemon-go-bp/README.md

 ## Usage

-To generate a list of Pokemon stats (IV and PL) optimized for BP:
+To generate a list of Pokemon stats (IV and PL) optimized for BP

 ```sh
 # Run optimization